JasonTuyen/personal-site/src/pages/posts/personal-website.md

 It was never really finished because I started my first job at that time, so there wasn't much free time to complete it.

-The fouth website is the current one that you are viewing right now and in my opinion, it's my favorite so far.
+The fourth website is the current one that you are viewing right now and in my opinion, it's my favorite so far.

 Here's a screenshot of my first original personal resume website: